Justin Bieber Takes The Ice With West Point Hockey Team

 Back in the summer of 2013, the musician visited the Chicago Blackhawks locker room to take some pictures with the Stanley Cup.
 While he was there, he stood on the Blackhawks logo, which is a big no-no in the hockey world.
 Photos emerged of the faux pas, and Blackhawks fans were livid.
 So it’s no wonder he was a little more cautious and courteous this time around.
 Reps for the Blackhawks said it was an honest mistake that happens all the time, and the singer quickly moved from the logo once he realized he was standing on it.

 It’s no secret that Bieber is a huge hockey fan.
 In January, he played in the 2017 NHL All-Star Celebrity Shootout game at the Staples Center in Los Angeles.
 After the game, a photo of the singer getting smashed up against the glass went viral.
-The huge check that took place during the charity game was courtesy of NHL veteran player Chris Pronger, an enormous defenseman who has played for the Philadelphia Flyers, St. Louis Blues, Edmonton Oilers and the Anaheim Ducks.
-Other celebrities that played in the 2017 NHL All-Star Celebrity game included Jerry Bruckheimer, Taylor Kitsch, Carter Thicke and Cuba Gooding Jr. The celebrity hockey game is a long running tradition and this year the game raised money for Echoes of Hope, a non-profit organization that helps emancipated youth and foster youth.
+The huge check that took place during the charity game was courtesy of NHL veteran player Chris Pronger, an enormous defenseman who has played for the Philadelphia Flyers, St. Louis Blues, Edmonton Oilers, and the Anaheim Ducks.
+Other celebrities that played in the 2017 NHL All-Star Celebrity game included Jerry Bruckheimer, Taylor Kitsch, Carter Thicke and Cuba Gooding Jr. The celebrity hockey game is a long running tradition, and this year the game raised money for Echoes of Hope, a non-profit organization that helps emancipated youth and foster youth.

 The past year hasn’t been the best one for Bieber.
-He’s gotten into a couple of altercations with fans, and has a pending lawsuit on his plate.
-The lawsuit stems from when it was alleged that Biebs head butted a man at a Grammy party last month.
-It wasn’t very long ago when the musician settled in a vandalism case after video emerged of him and his friends egging a neighbors home, causing a huge amount of damage.
+He’s gotten into a couple of altercations with fans and has a pending lawsuit on his plate.
+The lawsuit stems from when it was alleged that Biebs head-butted a man at a Grammy party last month.
+It wasn’t very long ago when the musician settled in a vandalism case after a video emerged of him and his friends egging a neighbor’s home, causing a huge amount of damage.
 Bieber had to pay for the damages in the criminal misdemeanor case and take part in anger management classes.
 Maybe if Bieber stays on the ice with the West Point hockey team, he will keep himself out of trouble.

 [Featured Image by Leon Bennett/Getty Images]